aidenybai/pattycake/README.md

 ## Notes

-## Fallback / compatibility with `ts-pattern`
+### Fallback / compatibility with `ts-pattern`

-If `ts-pattycake` is unable to optimize a `match()` expression, it will fallback to using `ts-pattern`.
+If `pattycake` is unable to optimize a `match()` expression, it will fallback to using `ts-pattern`.
 This is enabled right now because we don't support the full feature set of ts-pattern.

 ### Inlining handlers